uoy-research/stringmol/REFACTOR.md

 ## Status before writing this document

 - I'd got stringmol on github
-- We had a 'lost' web app at stringmol.york.ac.uk
+- We had a 'lost' web app at stringmol.york.ac.uk -- see CGI.md
 - I'd developed Rstringmol for a paper
-- I was working on deploying stringmol to Centurion hardware
+- I was working on deploying stringmol to Centurion hardware with Martin Trezfer and Matthew ___
 - I'd written some basic tests but hadn't maintained them
 - A tech. report from 2012, which describes functionality but needs updating
 - some runs through valgrind to spot any memory leaks